This information aims to help you complete an electronic Lease dealing form. This form can also be used to create a sublease.

 If part of the land is selected, enter the details.
 The details must include the following:

-- premises which is not the whole of the land - the description of property leased must refer to part Certificate of Title followed by the premises description (see premises below), e.g. Part 1/123456 being Unit 1, 11 Smith Street, Sydney.
+- premises which is not the whole of the land - the description of property leased must refer to part folio of the Register followed by the premises description (see premises below), e.g. Part 1/123456 being Unit 1, 11 Smith Street, Sydney.

 - part of the land for 5 years or less, including any options to renew, must fully describe the affected part by reference to a registered plan, a plan attached to the lease, or to another registered dealing.
 See information on Lease Plans.

 - part of the land for more than 5 years, including any options to renew, other than a lease lodged by the Commonwealth of Australia, must describe the affected part by reference to a registered plan of subdivision that has been approved by the local council.
-See s23F and s23G Conveyancing Act 1919.
+See section 23F and section 23G Conveyancing Act 1919.
 See information on Lease Plans.

 - premises must be fully defined by either: